LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

            It needs to be updated, checked for correctness, gaps filled in, etc.

 ======================================================
-Adding a New CS Toolkit Component
+Adding a New Axom Component
 ======================================================

-This section describes how to modify the Toolkit build system when adding a new component.
+This section describes how to modify the Axom build system when adding a new component.

 1. Create the folder for the new component, inside the components directory.